Definition - What does Hyperspermia mean?

 FertilitySmarts explains Hyperspermia

-Ejaculate is comprised of fluid from several regions: the seminal glands, the prostate, and Cowper's gland.
-However, 80% is provided by the seminal glands.
-Ejaculate is responsible for facilitating the sperm's movement, nourishment, and navigation through the female cervix in search of the egg.
+Ejaculate is responsible for facilitating the sperm's movement, nourishment, and navigation through the female reproductive organs (cervix, uterus and fallopian tubes) in search of the egg.
 Without ejaculate, sperm would be unable to survive the process.

-Hypospermia may be caused by long periods of abstinence between ejaculations, causing a build-up of fluids.
-In this case, the ejaculate may contain an abnormally large number of dead or dysfunctional sperm, as it possible they expired in the body between ejaculations.
-This may complicate conception, as unhealthy or dead sperm are unable to fertilize an egg.
+The cause of hyperspermia is not known, but it may be related to long periods of abstinence between ejaculations, causing a build-up of fluids.
+In this case, the ejaculate may be excessively diluted or may contain an increased number of dead or dysfunctional sperm, due to the time period between ejaculations.
+This may make conception more difficult, as fewer sperm per milliliter of ejaculate are available to fertilize an egg.